atrauzzi/protoculture/readme.md

 The _slight_ opinionation of Protoculture comes from:

+ - Being authored in TypeScript
  - The powerful [inversify](http://inversify.io) dependency injection system
  - A bundled [Redux](http://redux.js.org) service provider for a popular and well documented set of conventions for data handling
  - Planned integrations with hosting and process management infrastructure like [PM2](http://pm2.keymetrics.io) and [ApplicationInsights](https://github.com/Microsoft/ApplicationInsights-node.js)

 ### In Detail
 The layering Protoculture provides has similar if not identical siblings in other languages and runtimes, its big advantage is in how everything is tied together.
-In that sense, Protoculture is not a full framework, but an application framework.
+In that sense, protoculture is not a full framework, but an application framework.

-Protoculture builds upon the standard ES Promise APIs.
-While Protoculture is authored in TypeScript, you can definitely use it from regular ES.
+Protoculture builds upon the standard ES Promise APIs and while Protoculture is authored in TypeScript, you can definitely use it from regular ES.

 #### Service Providers